 The Project plans for citywide equity by providing the greatest job and housing opportunities to support a greater balance of land uses in the city.
 The Project includes up to 24,090 new residential units, presenting significant new housing opportunities and including built-in incentives for affordable housing.
-The Project focuses on Areas of Change, the majority of which capitalize on infill opportunities in and around Priority Development Areas and Transit Oriented Communities.
+The Project focuses on Areas of Change, the majority of which capitalize on infill opportunities in and around Priority Development Areas and Transit Priority Areas.
 Development of infill sites near transit makes the most of existing infrastructure and allows for the streamlining of future development.
 The Project also includes goals, policies, and actions that encourage social (and health) benefits associated with improved multi-modal transportation enhancements.
-This includes making major improvements to the transportation network, which focuses on bridging east and west and enhancing multimodal connectivity and safety citywide and creating complete streets and complete neighborhoods to activate the Areas of Change.
+This includes making major improvements to the transportation network, which focuses on bridging east and west connections and enhancing multimodal connectivity and safety citywide and creating complete streets and complete neighborhoods to activate the Areas of Change.
+Through these efforts, the City will create environments with safe, connected streets, sidewalks, bicycle facilities, shade trees, and pleasant streetscapes.
+To meet the needs of all Santa Rosans, the Project encourages new residential developments to provide places for childcare and youth-oriented facilities and programs.
 The Project also addresses environmental justice for disadvantaged communities that exist within the planning area of the General Plan.
+The Project promotes efforts to improve community health outcomes and ensure that City investments support community health goals.
+The Project integrates health, equity and sustainability into City decision making across all sectors and policies.
+It requires that the City develop an Urban Agriculture Ordinance that includes strategies to increase access to healthy food-particularly in Equity Priority Areas and Healthy Food Priority Areas.
+The Project supports citywide access to parks.
+It will work to ensure adequate funding to keep parks safe, attractive, and responsive to community needs, including funding for park acquisition, planning, capital improvements, life cycle replacement of amenities, and recreation programming.
+The Project also supports creative integration of parks, civic spaces, art, and recreation facilities in public and private development.
+The Project ensures all community members and businesses are informed and empowered to address hazard vulnerabilities, especially Equity Priority Populations.
+To achieve greater resilience, the City will identify and promote resources related to retrofit, weatherization, and other home improvement programs.